mattbierner/blog.mattbierner.com/_posts/2014-02-07-primitive-operations-as-computations.md

 Even though none of the number computations definitions above ever mention continuations, this computation just works.

 Behind the interface of `just` and `bind`, the delimited continuation monad implements delimited control to apply and sequence continuations.
-But computations and higher-order function only need to know about `just` and `bind` and not about delimited control.
+But computations and higher-order functions only need to know about `just` and `bind` and not about delimited control.

-The other benefit is that it becomes easy to add functionality to the interpreter by changing the underling monad.
+The other benefit is that it becomes easy to add functionality to the interpreter by changing the underlying monad.
 In fact, I'll demonstrate this in the next post by adding state to the interpreter, and all the computations defined here will continue to work fine.

 [Atum]: https://github.com/mattbierner/atum